 I went to my appointment for the fluid extraction, but because my blood was too thin I was sent home.
-They told me to get off Coumadin and test my blood again in 2 days.
-So I went home and waited for the Oncology office to tell me when to get tested again.
+They told me to get off Coumadin and test my blood again in two days.
+So, I went home and waited for the Oncology office to tell me when to get tested again.
 During this time, I decided I was going to heal my lungs.
-Many times during the day I visualized a golden, divine rainfall penetrating my body and bathing my lungs with its healing light.
+Many times, during the day I visualized a golden, divine rainfall penetrating my body and bathing my lungs with its healing light.
 I breathed deeply and meditated on this feeling of healing.

 Three days went by and my Oncologist did not call.
 I couldn't wait around any longer, so since I had a standing order for INR blood tests, I took myself to the lab.
 The results were in the safe range, so I called the hospital and renewed my appointment.
 The doctor did a sonogram and said there was now too little fluid to extract, so he sent me home.
 He called my oncologist.
 She called me the next day and said to go back to the hospital because the head doctor in that department said he could do the extraction!

 So once again I went to the hospital, checked in and was taken to the appropriate floor.
 The nurse prepped me, and when the doctor came in he asked why I came back!
 He apologized and said he called the Oncologist an hour ago and told her it was not possible to do an extraction despite what the person she talked to the day before said.
 I was bummed because my doc didn't call to save me the trip.
 The hospital sent me an apology note and a free Starbucks coffee card although it wasn't their fault.